claraheng/SC1015-Mini-Project/README.md

 ---
 ### Description:
-This repository contains all deliverable: the Jupyter Notebooks, datasets, images, presentations slide, and the source materials/references we have used and created as part of the Mini Project for SC1015: Introduction to Data Science and AI.
+This repository contains all deliverables: the Jupyter Notebooks, datasets, images, presentations slide, and the source materials/references we have used and created as part of the Mini Project for SC1015: Introduction to Data Science and AI.

 This README briefly highlights what we have solved in this project.
 To gain a more comprehensive understanding of our accomplishments and the underlying details, please refer to the Jupyter Notebooks located within this repository.